 - event \Elgg\Notifications\NotificationEvent instance that describes the notification event - subscriptions a list of subscriptions.
-See 'get', 'subscriptions' hook for details prepare, notification A high level hook that can be used to alter of \Elgg\Notifications\Notification before it is sent to the Applies to user. subscriptions and instant notifications.
-This hook is triggered before a more granular 'prepare', 'notification:<action>:<entity_type>:<entity_subtype>' and after 'send:before', 'notifications.
+See 'get', 'subscriptions' hook for details prepare, notification A high hook level that can be used to alter an instance of \Elgg\Notifications\Notification before it is sent to the Applies user. subscriptions and instant notifications.
+This hook is triggered before a more granular 'prepare', 'notification:<action>:<entity_type>:<entity_subtype>' 'send:before', 'notifications.
 Hook handler should return an altered notification object.